 The early years of the Festival featured such events as the Bougainvillea Queen of Quests competition, Home Garden contests, the Grand Parade – a floral procession with floats and decorated bikes – sporting events, a billy-cart derby, birdman rally and a mardi gras.

 The Festival shifted its focus toward community arts in the 1990s, with a vision of becoming a cultural focus for the region through a greater emphasis on cultural performances and arts activities.
 Artists were recruited to work with community associations and schools to invigorate the Grand Parade, and Indigenous communities and Asia Pacific cultural groups were encouraged to have greater participation.
 In 1996, Darwin’s annual celebration became known as the Festival of Darwin.

 In 2003 under the direction of newly appointed Artistic Director Malcolm Blaylock, the Festival was renamed to reflect its international status in the arts.
 Darwin Festival is a vibrant arts and cultural event with an eclectic and substantial program that takes advantage of Darwin’s delightful dry season weather and spectacular outdoor venues.
 Darwin Festival reflects Darwin’s position at the Top End of Australia, its unique Indigenous and multicultural population and its close proximity to Asia while at the same time showcasing some of Australia’s finest arts performers.

-Darwin Festival is usually held over 18 exciting days and nights, with local and touring performances and events including outdoor concerts, workshops, theatre, dance music, comedy and cabaret, film and visual arts.
-During the Festival, Darwin buzzes with performers, artists, locals and visitors enjoying the vibrant and colourful atmosphere and festivities of Darwin Festival.
+Darwin Festival is held over 18 exciting days and nights, with local and touring performances and events including outdoor concerts, workshops, theatre, dance music, comedy and cabaret, film and visual arts.
+During the Festival, Darwin buzzes with performers, artists, locals and visitors enjoying the vibrant and colourful atmosphere and festivities.